-- Wash your hands thoroughly with soap and water. - Remove the old dressing and tape, being careful not to disturb the tube. - Cleanse the skin around the tube daily with soap and water as directed by your healthcare professional. - To remove any crusting around the tube site, use cotton swabs moistened with warm water. - Check the tube site every day for signs of redness, soreness, swelling or unusual drainage.
-Report anything unusual to your healthcare professional. - Dry the skin around the feeding tube site thoroughly.
-Healed gastrostomy or jejunostomy sites usually do not need a special dressing.
-If you have been told to apply a dressing, follow the instructions from your healthcare professional.
+- Wash your hands thoroughly with soap and v - Remove the old dressing and tape, being care disturb the tube. - Cleanse the skin around the tube daily with soar as directed by your healthcare professional. - To remove any crusting around the tube site, swabs moistened with warm water. - Check the tube site every day for signs of rec soreness, swelling or unusual drainage.
+Report unusual to your healthcare professional. - Dry the skin around the feeding tube site thor Healed gastrostomy or jejunostomy sites usua need a special dressing.
+If you have been told dressing, follow the instructions from your he professional.